 Manifesto

-Robots are moving from labs into the real world, warehouses, homes, farms, cities.
-But there's a bottleneck nobody talks about.
+Robots are moving from labs into the real world: warehouses, homes, farms, cities, but there's a bottleneck nobody talks about.

-Hardware has none of this.
+Robots have none of this.

-We believe this is a solvable problem.
 Camera is the dominant sensor modality across every robot form factor: arms, mobile robots, drones, humanoids.
 Sensor data varies but the challenge is the same: turn raw physical world data into understanding.

 We're building the system that understands what robots do in the physical world.
 We analyze every robot run automatically and surface what's happening, so engineers can act on evidence instead of intuition.
-Is it a data problem?
-A policy problem?
-A hardware problem?
-The engineer knows their system.
-We give them the clarity to decide fast.

 This is a hard problem.
 Understanding physical behavior from raw data, across robot types, sensor modalities, and environments, is unsolved.
 We're not afraid of that.
 Hard problems worth solving are the only ones that matter.